anooruddh/devops/k8s-readme.md

 ![Screenshot](deployment-decision-diagram.png)

+# Deployment Status

+ReplicaSet output shows the following fields:

+**NAME** lists the names of the ReplicaSets in the namespace.
+**DESIRED** displays the desired number of replicas of the application, which you define when you create the Deployment.
+This is the desired state.
+**CURRENT** displays how many replicas are currently running.
+**READY** displays how many replicas of the application are available to your users.
+**AGE** displays the amount of time that the application has been running.

 # Service(s) in Kubernetes

 A Kubernetes service is a logical abstraction for a deployed group of pods in a cluster (which all perform the same function).